-Most buildings will have a building height of 2.6 metres with the longhouse roof reaching a maximum of 4.0 metres and will comfortably satisfy PDC 11(a) above.
-The proposed development will be clustered on the same allotment and will be setback more than 100 metres from public roads, allotment boundaries, the mean high water mark and the cliff face in accordance with Tourism Development PDCs 11 and 13.
+The proposed development will not exceed the maximum building height, will be clustered on the same allotment and will be setback more than 100 metres from public roads, allotment boundaries, the mean high water mark and the cliff face in accordance with Tourism Development PDCs 11 and 13.
 The design also inherently limits the ability for the accommodation to be converted into or used as a permanent dwelling due to the communal design of essential facilities, the lack of laundry facilities and each structure has limited internal space aligned with PDC 12.